Simple Ginger Scallion Sauce Recipe

 Expert Tips

-- Adjust to taste: Customize the amount of honey and amino acids to suit your preferred sweetness and saltiness.
+- Adjust to taste: Customize the amount of honey and liquid aminos to suit your preferred sweetness and saltiness.

 - Great for dipping: Use it as a dip for dumplings, grilled meats, or fresh spring rolls.